ghostly-frog/ghostly-frog/README.md

 - hi, i’m @ghostly-frog!
-- i’m interested in video games, music, and art :)
+- i’m interested in video games, music, and art.
-- i’m currently learning game development in Unity and Discord bot development.
+- currently learning game development with Unity.

 <!---
 ghostly-frog/ghostly-frog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.